message/iata/AE.md

-Published 18.08.2021
+Published 19.08.2021
 1. Passengers are not allowed to enter.
 - This does not apply to:
 - nationals and residents of United Arab Emirates;
-- domestic helpers who are traveling with the sponsor or with the first degree family members of the sponsor;
+- domestic workers who are traveling with the sponsor or with the first degree family members of the sponsor;
 - passengers with an entry permit issued by United Arab Emirates;
 - passengers traveling as tourists to Dubai (DXB) or Sharjah (SHJ) with a return/onward ticket;
 - nationals and residents of Bahrain, Kuwait, Oman, Qatar and Saudi Arabia;